mikera/vectorz-clj/README.md

     (use 'clojure.core.matrix)
     (use 'clojure.core.matrix.operators)           ;; overrides *, + etc. for matrices

-    (set-current-implementation :vectorz)  ;; uses Vectorz as default matrix implementation
+    (set-current-implementation :vectorz)  ;; use Vectorz as default matrix implementation

     ;; define a 2x2 Matrix
     (def M (matrix [[1 2] [3 4]]))
     M
     => #<Matrix22 [[1.0,2.0][3.0,4.0]]>

-    ;; define a length 2 vector (a 1D matrix is equivalent considered a vector in core.matrix) (def v (matrix [1 2]))
+    ;; define a length 2 vector (a 1D matrix is considered equivalent to a vector in core.matrix) (def v (matrix [1 2]))
     v
     => #<Vector2 [1.0,2.0]>